 If you work with freelancers on an hourly basis, you need a nice tracker for them to keep a record of their work and for you to check on them from time to time.

 When you turn the tool on, it starts counting the time you spent working and keeps all its records in a handy timeline.
-Timely’s AI tracker can them group your tasks together automatically showing you time logs.
+Timely’s AI tracker can group your tasks together, automatically showing you time logs.

-With the tools for project managers, they will have a full picture into how many hours every member of the team spent on each particular task.
+With the tools for project managers, they will have a full picture of how many hours every member of the team spent on each particular task.